All Episodes

 They're losing advertisers and they're losing people.

-And so when Roger Goodell sent this out to the chief executives and the club presidents today, his letter on the fall meeting in the national anthem.
+And so when Roger Goodell sent this out to the chief executives and the club presidents today, his letter on the fall meeting in the national anthem, I mean, what he's basically saying here is we've got to stop this.

-It seems to fall back on the little guys that, you know, behind the scenes and stuff like that, which, you know, like I say with Martha Stewart, when she bashes the president, You know, her stuff sitting on the show, people walk right by and comment about it.
+It seems to fall back on the little guys that, you know, behind the scenes and stuff like that, which, you know, like I say with Martha Stewart, when she bashes the president, you know, her stuff's sitting on the shelf, people walk right by and comment about it.

-And the fans are the ones that recognize that that what this is really all about.
+And the fans are the ones that recognize what this is really all about.

-And you know, the players, you know, everybody's uh you know, everyone's taking this position.
+And, you know, the players, you know, everybody's, you know, everyone's taking this position.

 Oh, we have the right to freedom of speech.